Maxine McKew: Electoral defeat

 McKew was defeated at the 2010 federal election, losing the seat of Bennelong to John Alexander, her opponent from the Liberal Party.
 She suffered a swing against her of more than 5 per cent, remarking as she conceded defeat that Labor's national campaign 'left a lot to be desired'.

 Post-political career

 McKew works for Social Ventures Australia, advising on education issues, and is a Vice Chancellor's Fellow at the University of Melbourne.

 In 2012, she wrote a political memoir entitled Tales from the Political Trenches.
 McKew's account of her life in politics is highly critical of the leadership decisions and internal culture of the Federal ALP.

-Other interests

 McKew is a long-term participant in the Australian-American Leadership Dialogue, a bipartisan bilateral civil diplomatic initiative founded by Melbourne businessman Phil Scanlan.
 She also serves as a Distinguished Fellow of the Australia India Institute.

 Her other activities include membership of the Women's Advisory Group to the National Breast Cancer Centre, and membership of the University of Sydney's Research Institute for Asia Pacific.
 She is a member of the Sydney Symphony Council, and was the Patron of Osteoporosis Australia.

+Until April 2024, McKew sat on an advisory board to the State Library Victoria.
+While a member, she was involved in the Teen Writing Bootcamp controversy.
+Emails obtained under the Freedom of Information Act revealed McKew had encouraged the scrutinising of Lebanese Australian Muslim poet Omar Sakr's social media to monitor his support of Palestine and views about the Gaza war.
+She added: "It doesn’t mean we vet everyone for their social and political views, but it does mean on a subject such as Gaza/Israel we have a duty to be absolutely thorough and super careful about the way language is used by the people we engage.
+We need to be alert to what’s said and what’s not said."
+After this was made public, McKew told The Guardian that her decisions were informed by "the policy of political neutrality which covers all the major Victorian cultural institutions" that the library had been "entirely consistent" in applying.